-Title of Each Class Name of Each Exchange on which Registered Common Stock, \$.01 par value New York Stock Exchange Securities registered pursuant to Section 12(g) of the he Act: None Indicate by check mark if the registrant is a well-kn nown seasoned issuer, as defined in Rule 405 of the Securiti ies Act.
-Yes ⊠ No □ Indicate by check mark if the registrant is not requi ired to file reports pursuant to Section 13 or 15(d) of the Ac t.
-Yes □ No ⊠ Indicate by check mark whether the registrant (1) has 1934 during the preceding 12 months (or for such shorter per equirements for the past 90 days.
-Yes \boxtimes No \square has filed all reports required to be filed by Section 13 or 15(riod that the registrant was required to file such reports), and , Indicate by check mark whether the registrant has sequired to be submitted and posted pursuant to Rule 405 of period that the registrant was required to submit and post suc Indicate by check mark if disclosure of delinquent he best of the registrant's knowledge, in definitive proxy or to this Form 10-K. \square filers pursuant to Item 405 of Regulation SK is not contained information statements incorporated by reference in Part III Indicate by check mark whether the registrant is a l See definitions of "large accelerated filer," "accelerated filer large accelerated filer, an accelerated filer, a non-accelerated " and "smaller reporting company," in Rule 12b-2 of the Ex 1 9 1 1 Large accelerated filer \boxtimes Accelerated l filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company □ Indicate by check mark whether the registrant is a shell company (as defined in Exchange Act Rule 12b-2).
-Ye es □ No ⊠ The aggregate market value of the voting stock hel 632.57 last sale price of the registrant's common stock on the ld by non-affiliates of the registrant at June 30, 2016 was ap e New York Stock Exchange on June 30, 2016. proximately \$1.19 billion, based on the As of February 16, 2017, 37,209,114 shares of the registrant's common stock were outstanding (excluding treat asury shares of 3,914,251).
+Title of Each Class Name of Each Exchange on which Registered Common Stock, \$.01 par value New York Stock Exchange

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗵 No 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes 🗵 No 🗆

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation SK is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer $\boxtimes$ Accelerated filer $\Box$

+(Do not check if a

+smaller reporting company)

+Non-accelerated filer $\Box$

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant is a shell company (as defined in Exchange Act Rule 12b-2).
+Yes 🗆 No 🗵

+The aggregate market value of the voting stock held by non-affiliates of the registrant at June 30, 2017 was approximately \$1.35 billion, based on the \$37.10 last sale price of the registrant's common stock on the New York Stock Exchange on June 30, 2017.

+As of February 15, 2018, 37,175,074 shares of the registrant's common stock were outstanding (excluding treasury shares of 3,948,291).